 HHMI Medical Research Fellows Program enables medical, dental, and veterinary students at schools in the U.S. to spend a year conducting basic, translational, or applied biomedical research at any school or nonprofit research institution in the United States, except at the NIH in Bethesda, MD.
 This includes joint initiatives with the Foundation Fighting Blindness (FFB) for students conducting research in ophthalmology, particularly inherited retinal degenerative diseases, and the Burroughs Wellcome Fund (BWF) for veterinary students.
 Fellows will receive a stipend of $28,000, a fellow's allowance of $5,500 that may be used for health care and other expenses and a $5,500 research allowance.
 The application deadline is January 11.

-A new initiative, the Medical Research Fellows Program at Janelia Farm, offers students with an interest in neuronal networking and/or imaging an intense year-long research training experience, living and working at the HHMI Janelia Farm Research Campus in Ashburn, Virginia in the Washington, D.C., area.
+HHMI Medical Research Fellows Program at Janelia Farm - This program at Janelia Farm offers students with an interest in neuronal networking and/or imaging an intense year-long research training experience, living and working at the HHMI Janelia Farm Research Campus in Ashburn, Virginia in the Washington, D.C., area.
 Students must comply with specific eligibility and application requirements.
+Deadline early January.
 Website: www.hhmi.org/medfellowships.

 MAP International Medical Fellowsihp - MAP International, since its inception in 1954, has grown into an international service organization supporting health programs in over 100 developing countries.
 The MAP International Medical Fellowship program encourages lifelong involvement in a Christian context to health, social and cultural characteristics of a developing world community.
 The fellowship is open to fourth-year medical students and provides 100% of the approved round trip airfare to one destination.
 Students select a mission agency or hospital that has an outreach among the poor in a rural or urban setting.
 Students must spend at least eight weeks in the field.
 The deadline for application is March 1.
 Website: www.map.org.

 Medical Student Summer Research Training in Aging Program - The MSTAR program was developed to encourage medical students - particularly budding researchers - to consider a career in academic geriatrics.
 The MSTAR program provides medical students with an enriching experience in aging-related research and geriatrics, under the mentorship of top experts in the field.
 Students are provided stipends to conduct full-time research during the summer for a period of 8-12 weeks.
-Up to 130 scholarships will be awarded in 2012.
 Website: www.afar.org/research/funding/mstar.
 Please visit http://afar.org/mstarblog/posts to follow some of the prior MSTAR Scholars' experiences.
 Applications due in January.

 Roswell Park Cancer Institute Summer Oncology Research Program - Expand your horizons in the care and treatment of the cancer patient by participating in state-of-the-art clinical research.
 Explore the mysteries of the cancer cell by participating in a basic science research program, or both.
 Special emphasis is placed on cancer prevention through lectures and practical experiences.
 The program offers a stipend for students to engage in research for an eight week period.
 The program runs June - July, however dates may be changed to accommodate student schedules.
-Application deadline: February 15.
-Website: www.roswellpark.edu/education/summer-programs/medical-students-pas.
+Application deadline: early February.
+Website: www.roswellpark.edu/education/summer-programs/medical-dental-pa-students

 Sarnoff Cardiovascular Research Foundation Medical Student Research Fellowship Award- The Sarnoff Fellowship Program offers medical students the opportunity to spend a year conducting intensive work in a bio-medical research laboratory located in the United States.
 Applications are encouraged from second and third year medical students.
 Fourth year medical students are required to submit an official letter from their medical school granting graduation deferment.
-Benefits include a $28,500 stipend.
-Deadline is mid- January.
+Benefits include a $30,000 stipend and an allowance of up to $5,000 for travel.
+Deadline is early- January.
 Website: www.SarnoffFoundation.org.

 Scaife Family Foundation Fellowships - Scaife Family Foundation Fellowships are available for medical students enrolled in medical schools in the United States to the School of Alcohol and Drug Studies (July 18-23); the one-week program is offered by the Center of Alcohol Studies, Rutgers, The State University of New Jersey.
 Fellowship recipients are required to take the four-hour per day course designed for medical students and one two-hour per day course of their choosing.
 The classes are supplemented by lectures and mini-courses.
 The Scaife Family Foundation Fellowships cover tuition, room and meals and provide a stipend to assist with travel and miscellaneous expenses.
 Deadline to apply is late June.
 For additional information, contact: Education and Training Division, Center of Alcohol Studies, Rutgers University, 607 Allison Road, Piscataway, NJ 08854-8001, Telephone (732) 445-4317, website www.alcoholstudies.rutgers.edu.